FREE SHIPPING on orders over $40

 It’s important to mark the distinction between CBD oil and hemp seed oil.
 The former is a concentrated form of CBD isolated for its potentially beneficial effects, while the latter is cooking oil.
 Hemp seed oil doesn’t contain CBD, THC, or any other cannabinoid.
 Instead, it is rich in vitamins, fiber, and omega-3 fatty acids that will have a good impact on your health, but without the substances that are the focus of this article.

-There are three primary forms of CBD oil used in CBD products:
+There are three primary forms of CBD oil used in CBD products that we’ll cover in this CBD oil guide.

 Full-spectrum CBD oil contains more than one cannabinoid.
-It is not only CBD, but also CBG, CBC, CBN, and trace amounts of THC.
+It is not only CBD—it is also CBG, CBC, CBN, and trace amounts of THC.
 Aside from the cannabinoids, this type of CBD oil also comes with other ingredients, such as terpenoids, flavonoids, different vitamins, fatty acids, and fiber.

 The amount of THC in full-spectrum CBD is less than 0.3%.
 This isn’t enough to cause psychoactive effects.
 However, due to the entourage effect, you may feel subtle psychoactivity depending on how much was taken.

-The entourage effect happens when there is more than one cannabinoid in a product.
 When consumed together, cannabinoids mutually enhance each other’s effects.
 Even though trace amounts of THC aren’t enough to get you high, the entourage effect may cause you to feel as though you are if you use a full-spectrum CBD oil product.
-If you’re worried about this and would like to avoid THC altogether, you should look into the next two types of CBD.

-Broad-spectrum CBD oilis similar to the full-spectrum, only it doesn’t include any THC.
-You still get the cannabinoids and terpenes; and enjoy the full entourage effect, but without the possibility of getting high.
+Broad-spectrum CBD oil is similar to the full-spectrum, only it doesn’t include any THC.
+You still get the cannabinoids and terpenes and can enjoy the full entourage effect, but without the possibility of getting high.

 When you consume a CBD edible, it takes time for the substance to reach your stomach and even more time to get from your stomach to the bloodstream.
 The onset of CBD effects, when taken by mouth, is from 1 – 4 hours.
 At the same time, CBD edibles offer longer-lasting effects.